Unit VIII. Healing the Soul

 Next is The Chamber of Soul Contracts.
 These are tacit agreements

-in which we felt helpless to defend ourselves.
-The tradeoff was
+crisis in which we felt helpless to defend ourselves.
+The tradeoff

 repetition for a pattern to emerge and a reaction to become formulated.

-and, therefore, have not been altered since their inception.
-They
+unconscious and, therefore, have not been altered since their inception.

-contracts conscious and change the terms of them in order to heal our souls.
+these contracts conscious and change the terms of them in order to heal

 The Chamber of Grace is where we retrieve the lost soul part that